Sniper7Kills-LLC/s7k-widgets-core/README.md

             - I.E. Displayed in a slide-over (https://tailwindui.com/components/application-ui/overlays/slide-overs)
             - Styled by application; not this package
             - May just be part of StyleCustomization task
-    - [ ] ⭐⭐⭐**HARD** - Fix Grid Style Interactions with Other Components
+    - [X] ✅**HARD** - Fix Grid Style Interactions with Other Components
-        - [ ] Ensure PopOvers, Dropdowns, Selects appear OVER the grid
+        - [X] ✅Ensure PopOvers, Dropdowns, Selects appear OVER the grid
-        - [ ] Ensure widgets remain draggable, deletable, and modifiable ( The following CSS "fixes" the previous issue; but introduces this issue.
+        - [X] ✅Ensure widgets remain draggable, deletable, and modifiable ( The following CSS "fixes" the previous issue; but introduces this issue.
             `#GridLayout { z-index: -1 !important; }` )
     - [ ] ⭐⭐**MEDIUM** - General Style Improvements